 The word arthritis means inflammation of a joint or joints.
 The inflammation is usually accompanied by pain, and can be caused by many underlying disorders.
-Conditions labelled arthritis fall under two main categories: inflammatory, and degenerative.
-This article looks at the most common conditions associated with each category, Osteoarthritis, and Rheumatoid Arthritis.
+Conditions labelled arthritis fall under two main categories: inflammatory and degenerative.
+This article examines the most common conditions associated with each category: Osteoarthritis and Rheumatoid Arthritis.
 Information regarding other, less common forms of arthritis can be found here.

-Osteoarthritis and Rheumatoid Arthritis have many similarities in presentation, with the main symptom of both being joint pain.
-However, they have very different causes, and treatments, so it's important to find out exactly what you are dealing with.
+Osteoarthritis and rheumatoid arthritis share many similarities in presentation, with joint pain being the primary symptom of both conditions.
+However, they have very different causes and treatments, so it's essential to determine exactly what you are dealing with.

 Please note: This article is not intended for self-diagnosis and does not replace the advice of a medical professional.